wejiji/BugTracker/README.md

 - (Note: Do not add '/' at the end of the URL).

 ### Testing
 - The app contains mostly unit tests and few integration tests.
-Fake repositories replace Jpa repositories for isolated testing environments.
+Fake objects are used for isolated testing environments in unit tests.

 # Getting Started

 To run this program, follow these steps: